 Earlier this year Rik forwarded (to FG) a warning posted on the US Food and Drug Administration website about products falsely labeled as to their cannabidiol content.
 He said he hoped that, "as the first then was executive director through 2010.
-U.S. researcher to investigate CBD," his would be honored.
+U.S. researcher to investigate CBD," his Assisted by Diane Mahadeen Musty, he ran request to the FDA for more information would be honored.
 Martin Lee of Project CBD recommended a lawyer to help Rik prod FDA, and was planning to publish whatever he could find out about FDA's monitoring and testing of CBD products.